 One thing I definitely had to get used to is the silence – the electric engine doesn’t rev like a combustion one, so at first, I found it hard to tell whether I had actually started the engine or not (or stopped it, once I had parked).
 And then there’s the humming – there is an EU regulation to fit EVs with an artificial sound so that more vulnerable road users can hear your presence at low speeds.
 The ZOE emits a ghostly hum or droning noise at speeds under about 30 km/h, making you feel a little like you’re driving into the opening scene of a thriller movie.
 But you do get used to that, and it is a necessary addition for the safety of others, especially the visually impaired.

-Range and battery life
+Range and battery life of electric cars

 Of course, everyone’s big question about EVs is the range: how far you’ll get before you need to charge it, and how long that charging process will take.
 I was pleasantly surprised by the Renault ZOE’s range – the manufacturer’s notes say its 52 kWh battery could do up to 395km on a full charge, although that is in optimum driving conditions (mild weather) and heavily weighted towards urban and suburban driving (only 18% motorway driving).